PhD MSc CPsychol

 - Psychometric analyst

 Sarah is a cognitive neuropsychologist managing scientific research across multiple multi-disciplinary projects, and senior Data Manager for Dementias Platform UK (DPUK) a cohort data repository for 45+ cohorts (3 million+ participants), in the research group of DPUK Director and PI, Professor John Gallacher.
-In DPUK she is programme lead for the DPUK Datathon intiative; programme manager for the user group DPUK Reach; project lead for DPUK Data curation; scientific lead for international DPUK collaborative AD projects; scientific reviewer for the DPUK Data Portal and represents DPUK internationally at conferences and workshops.
+For DPUK she is scientific lead for the DPUK Datathon intiative and the user group DPUK Reach; project lead for DPUK Data curation; scientific lead for international DPUK collaborative AD projects; scientific reviewer for the DPUK Data Portal and represents DPUK internationally at conferences and workshops.
+She is on the steering group of the Deep Dementia Phenotyping Network (DEMON) an Exeter, ARUK, Turing, DPUK collaborative national network for data science and AI applied to dementia research.

 Dementias Platform UK